 He looks forward to greater involvement in the running of the Club by distant members, as a result of improved global communications.
 Already there is one Committee member in Australia who attends by an internet connection and three other members in the UK, but a long way from Cambridge, who attend meetings using Skype.

 Tony wintered at Halley Bay as a builder on the Halley 3 “Armco City”.
 He met his wife Janet 6 weeks before sailing South.
 On return to UK he rejoined his old company Bovis Construction until he took early retirement in 2009.
 During the intervening period Tony worked as Senior Project Manager on projects all over the world.
-Notably he spent a six year period the 90’s on MoD Communications in the Falkland Islands.
+Notably he spent a six year period in the 90’s on MoD Communications in the Falkland Islands.

 Tony’s main hobbies are Clay shooting, maintaining and driving a very old Mazda MX 5 Eunos and he is heavily involved in local volunteer/charity work.
 He accepted the position as Club Secretary in 2011 and plays a main part in the areas of the web site and the Benevolent Fund.